typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 Here, `rdfs:range` assigns the class `Male` to the object of the `hasBrother` property.

 In TypeDB, there is no direct implementation of `range` and `domain`.
-The basic inferences drawn from them would be either already natively be represented in the TypeDB data model through the use of `role`s, or we can create `rule`s to represent the logic we want to infer.
+The basic inferences drawn from them would either already natively be represented in the TypeDB data model through the use of `role`s, or we can create `rule`s to represent the logic we want to infer.

 However, bear in mind that using rules in TypeDB gives more expressivity in allowing us to represent the type of inferences we want to make.
 In short, translating `range` and `domain` to TypeDB should be done on a case by case basis.